 As mentioned above, take time to check in with reps and talk about how things are going in their job, at the company, and overall.
 Getting to know your reps on a more personal level will help you more easily identify changes in behavior that may indicate stress is impacting their mood or performance.

-2. Encourage Breaks and Vacation
+2. Encourage Breaks and Wellness Time

 Ensuring employees take time away from their desk and the office is important.
 You should encourage sales reps to take breaks throughout the day.
 A simple 10-minute walk or break chatting with a coworker about non-work things can help avoid burnout and keep team morale high.
 In addition, ensure that employees take time for themselves by using their vacation days.
 Long-term breaks (even a long weekend) help employees destress and come back to work with a fresh mindset.